canonical/k8s-snap/docs/src/reference/architecture.md

 - **Kubectl**: through which users and other systems interact with Kubernetes and drive the cluster operations.
 - **K8s upstream services**: These are Kubernetes binaries built from upstream and shipped in the snap.
 - **Components** are the workloads and features we deem important to be available to our users and therefore are shipped in the snap and are enabled, configured and disabled in a guided way.
-- State is backed up by **dqlite** by default, which keeps that state of the Kubernetes cluster as well as the the state we maintain for the needs of the cluster operations.
+- State is backed up by **dqlite** by default, which keeps that state of the Kubernetes cluster as well as the state we maintain for the needs of the cluster operations.
+The cluster state may optionally be stored in a different, external datastore.
 - **Runtime**: `containerd` and `runc` are the shipped container runtimes.
 - **K8sd**: which implements the operations logic and exposes that functionality via CLIs and REST APIs.